basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 which can provide for more concurrency and higher throughput, and thus better performance.

-<! -- SLF: I think it'd be helpful to have a note below clarifying -->
-<! --      that the incompatibility is temporary or permanent -->
-<! --      (temp = will be compatible in a future Riak version) -->

 <div class="note">
 <div class="title">Note on strong consistency and ring resizing</div>
-Strong consistency is currently incompatible with the
-<a href="/ops/advanced/ring-resizing">ring resizing</a> feature
-available in Riak versions 2.0 and later.
+Strong consistency is incompatible with the <a href="/ops/advanced/ring-resizing">ring resizing</a> feature available in Riak versions 2.0 and later.
 Our recommendations concerning ring size should thus be taken into account <em>prior to</em> cluster creation.
 </div>

 Adding nodes to your cluster is another means of enhancing the